expo/expo-github-action/preview-comment/README.md

 ### Publish and preview on pull request

-This workflow listens to the `pull_request` event and publishes a to Expo, on release channel `pr-N`.
+This workflow listens to the `pull_request` event and publishes a to Expo, on release channel `pr-#`.
 Once that's done, it will comment with the QR code on that same pull request.
-It's important to keep pull requests separated, by release channel, to avoid writing over pull requests.
+It's essential to keep pull requests separated, by release channel, to avoid writing over pull requests.

 ```yml
 on: